-While this guide was initially written for the Galaxy Watch 4, the steps are exactly the same on the Galaxy Watch 5.
+While this guide was initially written for the Galaxy Watch 4, the steps are exactly the same for the Galaxy Watch 5.

-Before getting Google Assistant up and running on your Galaxy Watch 4 and 5, make sure you’ve installed the Assistant app on your smartphone.
+Before getting Google Assistant up and running on your Galaxy Watch, make sure you’ve installed the Assistant app on your smartphone.
 Is it installed?
 Good.
 Now, restart your phone and watch.
 Once both devices are up and running, follow the steps below.

 - Open the Play Store on your watch, then scroll down to the My Apps button.
 Tap it.

 - You should see Assistant has a pending update.
 Tap Update beneath it to update the app.